 Speaking of bones, vitamin K is essential for them, and may protect you from calcification of tissues that you’d probable rather keep soft (arteries, for example).
 Vitamin K is found in some food and can be manufactured in our guts, but most of us would benefit from supplementation.
 Studies show that vitamin K far outperforms osteoporosis drugs, with none of their side-effects.

-Bone broth http://wellnessmama.com/5888/how-to-make-bone-broth-tutorial/ , if taken several times a week, will supply you with valuable minerals, but given that most people are deficient in Magnesium, you may want to supplement with at least this important mineral.
+Bone broth http://wellnessmama.com/5888/how-to-make-bone-broth-tutorial/ , has become quite fashionable, and if taken several times a week, will supply you with valuable minerals.
+However, given that most people are deficient in Magnesium, you may want to supplement with at least this important mineral.
 There are several forms of Magnesium, some better absorbed that others.
 Magnesium glycinate is one of the better absorbed ones (unless you want to go for ionic minerals http://www.angstrom-mineral.com/ ).
-Magnesium is vital for maintaining a normal muscle tone, and therefore some of the many symptoms of magnesium deficiency include tight and sore muscles, muscle cramps, heart attacks, and high blood pressure.
+Magnesium is vital for maintaining a normal muscle tone, and therefore some of the many symptoms of magnesium deficiency include tight and sore muscles, muscle cramps, angina and high blood pressure.

 Inflammation causes pain

-It is no coincidence that many pain medications (think Motrin or Cosrtisone) are anti-inflammatories.
+It is no coincidence that many pain medications (think Motrin or Cortisone) are anti-inflammatories.
 Inflammation, whether for a good reason, such as your tennis game two days ago that triggered muscle and bone growth, or for a bad reason (inflammatory foods) is painful and, if prolonged, causes damage to the body.
 One of the most important steps to maintain, or regain, a healthy pain-free body and lead a long, happy and productive life is to minimize unnecessary inflammation.
-You already know that sugars trigger changes that lead to inflammation.
+You already know that large amounts of sugar trigger changes that lead to inflammation.
 Your choice of fats play an important part, too.
-Avoid vegetable oils and other sources of trans fats, and balance out your omega 6 to omega 3 ratio (by avoiding vegetable oils, how’s that for killing two birds with one stone? and eating fish and grass-fed meat) ideally making it 1/1.
+Avoid vegetable oils and trans fats, and balance out your omega 6 to omega 3 ratio (by avoiding vegetable oils, favoring olive oil instead, and eating wild-caught fatty, cold water fish fish and grass-fed meat) ideally making it 1/1.

-Nuts (with the exception of Macadamias) also contain high amounts of omega 6 polyunsaturated oils, which may both be rancid and otherwise contribute to inflammation by skewing the critical omega 3/omega 6 ratio.
+Nuts (with the exception of Macadamias) also contain high amounts of omega 6 polyunsaturated oils, which may both sometimes be rancid and otherwise contribute to inflammation by skewing the critical omega 3/omega 6 ratio, so while nuts definitely belong in a healthy diet, using large amounts of nut flour for baking in order to avoid grains may not be ideal.

 What all of these changes in what ends up on our plates amounts to could be summarized as quantity over quality.
 Good for industry, not so good for you and me.
 Luckily you can take many steps (ideas at the end of the article) to improve the quality of your food.